keitheous/Toy-Robot/ReadMe.md

 This will now work for both
 - directions = ["N", "NE", "E", "SE", "S", "SW", "W", "NW"], AND
 - directions = ["NORTH", "EAST", "SOUTH", "WEST"]

+## Specifications
+**Description:**

+The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+There are no other obstructions on the table surface.
+The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
+Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

+Create an application that can read in commands of the following form

+* PLACE X,Y,F
+* MOVE
+* LEFT
+* RIGHT
+* REPORT

+PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
+The origin (0,0) can be considered to be the SOUTH WEST most corner.
+The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
+The application should discard all commands in the sequence until a valid PLACE command has been executed.
+MOVE will move the toy robot one unit forward in the direction it is currently facing.
+LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
+REPORT will announce the X,Y and orientation of the robot.
+A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.
+Provide test data to exercise the application.

+**Constraints:**

+The toy robot must not fall off the table during movement.
+This also includes the initial placement of the toy robot.
+Any move that would cause the robot to fall must be ignored.

+Example Input and Output:

+a)
+- PLACE 0,0,NORTH
+- MOVE
+- REPORT
+- Output: 0,1,NORTH

+b)
+- PLACE 0,0,NORTH
+- LEFT
+- REPORT
+- Output: 0,0,WEST

+c)
+- PLACE 1,2,EAST
+- MOVE
+- MOVE
+- LEFT
+- MOVE
+- REPORT
+- Output: 3,3,NORTH

+**Deliverables:**

+The source files, the test data and any test code.